bardy18/abi-market-data/README.md

 ### Data Format

-Snapshots are saved as JSON:
+Snapshots are saved as JSON in the `snapshots/` directory:

 ```json
 {
   "timestamp": 1234567890,